milesccoleman/hellouser/README.md

     `git clone https://github.com/milesccoleman/hellouser.git cd hellouser`
 2. Use `npm` to install `vue`.
     `npm install vue`
-3. Using `vue` installed you can now use `webpack` to bundle the modules of the app.
+3. Now you can build the app to serve it via `npm`.
-    `npm install webpack`
+    `npm run dev`
+4. Open the URL in your browser.